Multiple Income Streams Don’t Create Security — Structure Does

 • energy levels drop

-Multiple streams reduce single-point failure, not magically create wealth.
+Therefore, multiple income streams reduce single-point failure.
+However, they do not magically create wealth.

 • financial resilience